 The first guided day you will be sampling some of Hokkaido’s famous powder.
 There are stunning views of the Sea of Japan and Hokkaido’s Mt Fuji.
 The widely spaced birch offer world-class tree skiing.
 Our last run finishes at a local outdoor thermal hot spring called the Pool of Five Colors.

-Today we travel to the coastal resort of Kiroro, an hours drive from Niseko Village.
-Regarded by many as the 'Snow Factory' as it seems to get fresh snowfalls even when Niseko doesn't.
+Today we travel to a coastal resort.
+Regarded by many as the 'Snow Factory.'
 The snow here is always dependable as the prevailing wind and precipitation comes straight from the ocean to the resort.
-A deep day here is what you might describe as, 'overhead.'
-Transfer to traditional ryokan hotel for the next three nights.
+Conditions can sometimes be, 'overhead.'
+Transfer to a traditional ryokan hotel for the next few nights.

-Today we travel to a coastal resort where there are views of the ocean.
+Today we ski a coastal resort where there are views of the ocean.
 The area has some of the steepest terrain in Hokkaido.

 Ski another of Sapporo's local resorts.
 It is in one of the zones that gets a lot of snow from the predominant wind direction, straight from the Sea of Japan.
-A fast gondola ride accesses all the side-country terrain that we need for an exceptional day of powder skiing.
-The trees are like Niseko, widely spaced silver birch and the snow quality is light and dry.
-Celebrate in the Hokkaido's original port town of Otaru on your last night.
+A short skin out of bounds accesses great side-country terrain.
+Transfer to Furano, in Central Hokkaido.

 Please inquire with group size and accommodation preference.